Reawakening in a COVID-19 WorldAPRIL 2021

-All servers, food runners, bartenders, supervisors, and managers will be wearing masks and gloves.
+All servers, food runners, bartenders, supervisors, and managers will be wearing masks.
 It is mandatory to wash your hands every 30 minutes and food runners will be required to change their apron every 2 hours.

 We will be using the tableside tray service method for all services inside the Bar & Grill, Captain’s Bar, and Coworking Space.

 The expeditor will place the finished dishes on the trays provided.
 The food runner will bring the tray (without cloches) from the kitchen, through the Gold Bar to the table.
 At which point the server in said section will have a wooden tray stand opened and beside the table.
 The server will carefully serve from a distance as much as possible.

 The sommelier will provide all glassware and place it at the edge of the table before carefully serving from a distance as much as possible.

 Menus (Grill, bar, dessert, wine, and cocktail) are available by either by scanning the QR code present on the table or by requesting a single-use paper menu.
 Members are encouraged to use the QR code as much as possible.

 Water: Members will pour their own water and we will be selling bottled water for the table at a reduced price.
 Tap water will be available.